 This chapter is composed of an introduction and four sections organized by topic heading.
 The first section, entitled "General Environmental Management," addresses general environmental goals and policies.
-The remaining three sections deal with Natural Hazards, Water Resources, and Natural SEcosystems.
-An Action Plan at the end of the chapter recommends specific actions to implement these goals and policies.
-Together, the elements sections of this chapter provide the direction necessary to ensure and promote long-term sustainability of the environment in Whatcom County.
+The remaining three sections deal with Natural Hazards, Water Resources, and Ecosystems.
+Together, the sections of this chapter provide the direction necessary to ensure and promote long-term sustainability of the environment in Whatcom County.